viktorcsimma/agdalache/docs/source/index.rst

 - several pre-made frameworks to help you interact with the backend from C++ (e.g. Haskell futures);
 - this documentation.

-In order to utilise the SDK, a basic understanding of Agda is needed, as well as an intermediate proficiency in Haskell (i.e. knowing the IO monad and not refraining from using the documentation).
+In order to utilise the SDK, a basic understanding of Agda and agda2hs is needed, as well as an intermediate proficiency in Haskell (i.e. knowing the IO monad and being able to navigate the documentation).
 However, frontend developers can join the C++ part of your project, even with no knowledge of Agda at all!

-Check out the chapter **Getting started** to install the SDK and **Structure** for more details.
+Check out the chapter :ref:`getting-started` to install the SDK and :ref:`structure` for more details.
-Or alternatively, see an **example project** (https://github.com/viktorcsimma/skeleton/tree/even-counter) for getting an idea
+Or alternatively, see an `**example project** <https://github.com/viktorcsimma/skeleton/tree/even-counter>`_ to get an idea
 (it is about manipulating a counter that can provably contain only even values).

 .. toctree::
+   :maxdepth: 3

    getting-started
    structure/index